 How Donating A House Works

-The process of donating a house can vary according to several factors, like the condition of the house, the amount of debt still owed on the house, and the owner’s needs.
+The process of donating a house can vary according to several factors.
+Some of this factors include the condition of the house, the amount of debt still owed on the house, the owner’s needs, among others.

 Step One: Choose The Recipient